 How do you feel about the new Toronto sign?
 Some seem to like it.
 Some seem to hate it.
-On social media lots of people grumbled.
 Does the TO sign really need themed visual art layered on via a wrap?
+If so… What comes next?

 Read on and let us know what you think.
 Comment on our Instagram post.

 The Toronto sign is a highly photographed landmark and cultural touchstone.
-Who knew it would provoke such outrage when a new version appeared with a “Black Lives Matter”-themed wrap.
-But outrage ensued.
+Who knew it would provoke controversy when a new version appeared with a People of African descent-themed wrap.
+Most people seem to like it and I think it’s timely and appropriate – but not everyone feels the same.
 We looked at the issue and provide you with some context and insight.

 Last week the City of Toronto put in a new sign, replacing the sign originally installed in July 2015 for the Toronto 2015 Pan American / Parapan American Games.
 The wrap was designed by Toronto artist Danilo Deluxo McCallum, to honour the United Nations International Decade for People of African Descent.
 According to the city “The artwork is part of ArtworxTO: Toronto’s Year of Public Art 2021.”

 How do we all feel about this art and signage?
-I have mixed feeling about it, mostly because I don’t know if I like the art, and I don’t know if I like “art on my Toronto sign.”
+I have mixed feeling about it, mostly because I though I like the art I am not sure I like “art on my Toronto sign.”
 And it is my sign.
 And yours.
 It’s all of ours really.
+Does this sign need art on it?

 As some will know the famous sign already had one significant upgrade, after the Pan Am Games in 2015.
 First came the installation of the Maple Leaf in 2016 and the Medicine Wheel First Nations’ Medicine Wheel symbol was done in 2018 which brought two cultural additions to the sign.